 It is a reality of the world we live in that there are people so discouraged that they would rather die.
 Or they wish they could die.
 They no longer have vision for their lives, or purpose.
 They are tired, fatigued and would rather opt out of life altogether.

 Even believers can be discouraged.
 Here was Elijah, a servant of the Lord, who had done great things in the name of the Lord, discouraged.
 When we allow discouragement to take hold of our lives, even those of us that have a strong faith can lose touch with God.
 Like David, even the strongest amongst us can say “Why so downcast oh my Soul?
 Why so disturbed within me?”
 (Psalm 42:5)

 All of us are prone to discouragement.

 God however does not abandon Elijah as Elijah has abandoned him.
 God always knows where we are and He understands that the “journey is too much for you.”(Verse 7) He sends help in the form of an angel and starts the process of restoration.
-I will look more at this in my next blog post.

 Father, thank you for showing me what discouragement looks like and how it can totally destroy vision, hope and purpose in my life.
 Help me to look to You as the One who does not abandon me, but is always faithful to draw me back to a place of restoration again.
 I look to You as the One who cares for me and will restore me to my path again.
 In Jesus name I pray.